mathiscode/es6-webextension-boilerplate/README.md

 AMO requires that you submit the full source to be listed publicly, so the build command also zips the entire source into `web-ext-artifacts/source.zip` to be submitted with your extension.

 **Note:** If your operating system doesn't provide a `zip` command, you will see a warning, but your source will still be zipped properly.

+## Version Sync

+There is a utility to automatically keep your manifest version synced with your package.json version.

+When incrementing your version, use the following commands:

+- `npm run version:patch`
+  - to increment patch number
+- `npm run version:minor`
+  - to increment minor number
+- `npm run version:major`
+  - to increment major number

 ## Internationalization